Frugal planning to reduce your grocery bill

 I've been filling up our cupboards to the max by shopping at my local Kroger stores and surveying the store for reduced meat, produce, dairy, bakery, and close-out priced canned goods.
 I freeze anything that is about to expire and use the produce in stir-fry and salad right away.
 I get organic food and special things I would not ordinarily buy.
 My family is grateful for the variety.

-For thrifty meals, I recommend hot cereals for breakfast, including brown rice cooked with raisins for breakfasts.
+For thrifty meals, I recommend hot cereals for breakfast, including brown rice cooked with raisins.
 Also I recommend smoothies made with peanut butter, powdered milk, and over-ripe bananas.

 For lunch and dinners, I stretch meat with black beans and TVP mixed with ground beef and ground turkey from Aldi's.
 We use chick peas in salads, and refried beans in tortilla wraps.
 Mostly, I save on these meals with my reduced meats in the freezer.
 Whatever I find is what I use to cook up a variety of meals.
 I also use all poultry bones/carcasses to make soup.
 I save all broth from canned vegetables or cooking water in a container in the freezer that I add to until I have a significant quantities.
 My family really enjoys the soups I can come up with by simmering all this "garbage" together, straining out the bones, skin, etc, then adding pasta, rice, beans, etc. Seasonings make the difference, but a cookbook can tell you what spices go with what meat/vegetables.